matcool/mat-dash/README.md

 }
 ```

 # Setup

 Add the include folder to the include directories

 # Credit
-Thanks to [pie](https://github.com/poweredbypie) for some help on the templates and thanks to [AndreNIH](https://github.com/AndreNIH) for helping out on the calling convention encoding mechanism
+Thanks to [pie](https://github.com/poweredbypie) for some help on the templates and thanks to [AndreNIH](https://github.com/AndreNIH) for helping out and inspiring the calling convention encoding syntax